LesegoTladi/LesegoTladi/README.md

 # 👋 Hi, I'm Lesego Tladi

-I’m a **Data Scientist** passionate about leveraging **data analysis** and **machine learning** to solve complex problems.
-I specialize in extracting actionable insights from data to guide business decisions.
+I'm a **Data Scientist** focused on using **data analysis** and **machine learning** to solve problems and uncover insights.
+My interest in **data science** comes from the power of data to drive smart decisions and innovation.
+I'm constantly improving my skills and applying them to real-world challenges.

 ---